Prototype-Grounded Concept Models for Verifiable Concept Alignment: Model

 \subsection{Overview}

 In this section, we provide a high-level description of the model.
-Additional details are given in Section \ref{sec:arch}.
+The parametrization of the different distributions are given in Section \ref{sec:parametrization}, and additional details (e.g.\ the neural architectures) are given in Appendix \ref{app:imp}.
 At a conceptual level, the model can be viewed as a three-stage mapping:

 where $x$ is the input image, $p$ is a set of similarity scores to learned prototypes, $c$ is the concept representation of $x$, and $y$ is the task prediction.